uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

     - ex) A company has 5 TB of data stored in Amazon S3.
 The company plans to occasionally run queries on the data for analysis.
 Amazon Athena should the company use to run these queries in the most cost-effective manner.
   - Data Encryption 제공
   - Provides highly durable object storage
+  - ex) A company wants to query its server logs to gain insights about its customers’ experiences.
+S3 will store this data most cost-effectively.

 ■ Glacier
   - Vault, Archive